Ms. Gokturk DUE _________________________

 Insects appear throughout the novel.
 What do they help illustrate?

 Explore Snowman’s evolution and/or devolution.

 Read and explore a poem (such as Coleridge’s “Kubla Khan; Or, a Vision in a Dream” or TS Eliot’s “The Hollow Men” or a relevant poem) and use it at the lens to explore the text.
 You will need to explicate the poem first and then connect to Atwood’s novel.

 “Watch out for art, Crake used to say.
 As soon as they start doing art, we’re in trouble.
 Symbolic thinking of any kind would signal downfall…” (361).

 “Would you kill someone you loved to spare them pain?”
 Crake asks Jimmy.
 Explore this statement from different perspectives and whom is spared the pain.

-Consider the development of one or more of the many themes we discussed: isolation, earth abides, crossing lines, exploitation, indifference, empathy, animal rights, etc. How and why did Atwood develop this idea?
+Consider the development of one or more of the many themes we discussed: isolation, earth abides, crossing lines, exploitation, indifference, empathy, consumption, animal rights, etc. How and why did Atwood develop this idea?

 Revisit the video we watched before the novel (“It’s Time to Question Bioengineering” a Ted Talk by Paul Root Wolpe: AuthorLastName, AuthorFirstName.
 "Title of Video."
 TED, Date, URL (without the https://).) and discuss the novel through three important talking points presented.
 Cite the video: